 |Number of visits||1|

-Going back wasn’t any easier because we were kicked from our flight along with 48 other people due to those west winds which meant the plane could not fly full, so we had to rebook and connect in Toronto again instead of the direct flight we paid for.
+Going back wasn’t any easier.
+We were kicked from our flight along with 48 other people due to strong head winds and the plane could not fly full.
+So we had to rebook and connect in Toronto again instead of the direct flight we paid for.
 We took off from Toronto about the time we were supposed to land in San Francisco.

 On the positive side, the rental cars in Quebec all have snow tires, and people know how to drive safely on snow there.
 These things make it so much safer and easy driving around on the snow packed roads.

-We’ve been pretty lucky with crowds and lift lines this year, so the 30-minute wait at the 8 passenger gondola at the South base was a bit of a shocker.
-The other lift Magic Mile which starts from the same spot serves a lower hill that requires another lift TGV to get to the top, and both of those lifts are very crowded as well.
+We knew this was a popular resort, but the 30-minute wait at the 8 passenger gondola at the South base was still a bit of a shocker.
+The other lift Magic Mile which starts from the same spot serves a lower hill that requires another lift TGV to get to the top.
+And both of those lifts are very crowded as well.
 The gondola really needs to be replaced with a higher capacity lift to solve this problem.

 There is great terrain on both sides of this mountain.
 Every lift has access to steeps and intermediate terrain.
 Most of the single black diamonds and blues are groomed.
 Double-blacks are usually not groomed, and it’s that fact alone that makes them double-black because they are often a sheet of ice in the steep spots.
 They aren’t really that steep, but the ice makes any sort of steep run a “no fall zone”.